awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/input-clipping-stitching.md

 1. In the **Input clips** section, choose **Add input clip**\.

-1. Enter the starting and ending timecodes for the first clip that you want to include\. the following 24\-hour format with a frame number: HH:MM:SS:FF\.
+1. Enter the starting and ending timecodes for the first clip that you want to include\.
+Use the following 24\-hour format with a frame number: HH:MM:SS:FF\.

-   Make sure that you provide timecodes that make sense with your input timecodes\.
+   Make sure that you provide timecodes that align with your input timecodes\.
 For example, if your input video has embedded timecodes that start at 01:00:00:00, you would define the start timecode for a clip thirty seconds in as 01:00:30:00, not 00:00:30:00\.

 1. If your input doesn't have embedded timecodes, change the value of the **Timecode source** for the input\.
 In the **Video selector** section, under **Timecode source**, choose **Start at 0**\.
 **Note**